ane109/nRF_UART_Test/README.md

 # nRF_UART_Test

- Program to demonstrate and test Async UART behavior in Zephyr RTOS
+ Program to demonstrate and test Async UART behavior in Zephyr RTOS.

 The UART receiver is set up a bit differently than the receiver in the [Multi-NUS](https://github.com/NordicMatt/multi-NUS/blob/master/src/main.c) Bluetooth example.
 Instead of using continuous reception for the receiver, this uses a fixed 100 char buffer with some extra control flow logic to handle errors and overflows.